Authentication Method Used in Bug 6751 Removed by Amazon

-#10 Updated by Doug Twitchell 25 days ago
+#10 Updated by Doug Twitchell almost 4 years ago

 I created new credentials and it worked this time.
 I'm not sure what went wrong before.
 Is there any chance that certain base64 characters like "=" or "/" could cause a problem?

 I'll try out the test code and let you know if I find anything, but for now I'd say it works.

 Concerning the region, this site shows Route 53 API endpoints only existing in us-east-1: [[http://docs.aws.amazon.com/general/latest/gr/rande.html#r53_region]].
 Putting in the us-east-1 in the form is not a big deal, but if we don't need to do it, it would make it less confusing.
 I'm no AWS expert, so independent confirmation that us-east-1 is the only region for Route 53 would be nice.